Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks: Application

 \section{Application}

-In this section, we experimentally investigate the performance of the proposed methods, in terms of variable selection and predictive accuracy, using data provided by SEMI over the years 2016-2019.
-SEMI annually collects technical, accounting, and market data from the Swedish electricity distribution system operators (DSOs).
-This empirical application employs the proposed variable selection techniques to estimate sparse predictive models, and their performances are evaluated by test error and \# nonzeros.
+In this section, we empirically evaluate the performance of the proposed methods in terms of variable selection and predictive accuracy, using data provided by SEMI from 2016 to 2019.
+SEMI annually collects technical, accounting, and market data from Swedish electricity distribution system operators (DSOs).
+Based on these data, SEMI aims to estimate a cost function that can be used in efficiency analysis and energy regulation.
+However, as discussed in SEMI \citeyear{swedish2021}, there is severe multicollinearity between production variables.
+In this paper, we use the proposed variable selection techniques to tackle this problem and compare their performance with other methods in the literature.
+To evaluate the estimated cost functions, we consider the test error and \# nonzeros metrics in this empirical application.